What is the Securities Industry Essentials Exam?

 Passing the SIE alone does not allow you to become a member of FINRA.
 You cannot take what will be called the "qualification tests" (Series 6, 7, etc.) without passing the SIE, but passing the SIE does not gain you entry into FINRA.
 In order to be a fully registered member of FINRA, you must pass the SIE and then a qualification test.
 Then you will get your financial trading credentials and be allowed to work in the securities industry.

 The SIE is broken down into four parts that do not carry equal weight.
 Those parts and their respective percentages are:

 - Understanding capital markets and trade - 12 questions of 75

 - Identifying financial products and the risks they pose - 33 questions 75

-- Knowing the rules of trade as they apply to maintaining customer accounts and identifying prohibited practices - 23 questions of 75
+- Knowing the rules of trade as they apply to maintain customer accounts and identifying prohibited practices - 23 questions of 75

 - Review of the federal regulatory laws that govern securities - 7 questions of 75